 Some of our Peer Writing Consultants have received additional training in strategies to support students who are working on oral presentation projects.
 These Peer Writing and Presentation Consultants are available to work individually with students or to work in the classroom with faculty on oral presentation assignments.
 Whether your students are designing a presentation slide or practicing their delivery, we can help!
 When students log in to our online schedule, they can make appointments with our Peer Writing and Presentation Consultants by selecting that option in the “Limit To” drop-down menu.

 Talk with us about your course plans

 We’re happy to talk with you at any time about ways of making writing more central to your own teaching.
 We can brainstorm with you about writing assignments, offer insight into the kinds of feedback students find most helpful, and provide resources to support the writing activities you already have in place.
-Feel free to contact the Director at your convenience to set up a time to talk.
+Feel free to contact Dr. Rachel Rodriguez, Director of the Writing Center, to set up a time to talk.